t3-oss/t3-env/.changeset/violet-dryers-cross.md

 This comes with a type-only breaking change:

 - `CreateEnv` now has the signature `CreateEnv<TFinalSchema, TExtends>`, instead of the previous `CreateEnv<TServer, TClient, TShared, TExtends>`.
+  - Previous behaviour can be achieved by using `DefaultCombinedSchema<TServer, TClient, TShared>` as the type for `TFinalSchema`.